akeelquamina/TelecomAWSProjects/README.md

   --notification-endpoint youremail@example.com
 ```

-NB.
+## NB.
 You’ll receive a confirmation email — make sure to confirm!

--Add Permissions for SNS to Lambda IAM Role
+# Add Permissions for SNS to Lambda IAM Role
 Update your IAM role with permissions via JSON file or in AWS GUI:

 ``` sh